Are you accepting new patients?

 What are your hours?

-Our Loveland CO dentist, Dr Anne Ross, is in the office Monday – Thursday 8am-5pm.
-If you have an emergency after hours call us at (970) 667-1236 and our answering service will work with you to find a solution.
+Our Loveland CO dentists are in the office Monday – Thursday 8am-5pm.
+If you have an emergency after hours and are a patient of record, call us at (970) 667-1236 and our answering service will work with you to find a solution.

 I haven't been to the dentist in years - where do I start?